Brahmatal Trek

 The group

-At the108peaks, we keep our trekking groups small — 8 to 12 people — because we believe the Himalayas are best experienced in a close, human and respectful atmosphere.
-Our groups are made up of people from different countries, ages, genders and walks of life, and this diversity is exactly what enriches the journey and creates an open, welcoming environment.
+At The 108 Peaks, we keep our trekking groups small — from 1 to a maximum of 12 people — because we believe the Himalayas are best experienced in a close, human and respectful atmosphere.
+Our groups bring together people from different countries, ages, genders and life paths, and this diversity naturally enriches the journey, creating an open and welcoming environment.

-We look for participants who not only want to complete a trekking route, but who are also curious to discover local stories, understand the land, and experience — even for a few days — what life is like for the people of the mountains.
-Respect is essential: we walk through sacred regions, and it is as if someone is inviting us into their home.
-We honour this by taking care of the land, the culture and the local communities.
-We also work with local teams whom we pay fairly, and we make sure every detail is handled with honesty and responsibility.
+We look for participants who don’t just want to complete a trekking route, but who are also curious to listen to local stories, understand the land, and experience, even briefly, what mountain life is really like.
+We walk through sacred regions, places where it feels as if we are being invited into someone’s home.
+Respect is essential.
+We honour it by caring for the land, the culture and the local communities.
+We work with local teams, pay them fairly, and handle every detail with honesty and responsibility.

-We also look for people with a spirit of adaptability.
-During the trekking, you may need to share a room or a vehicle, and conditions can be simple: limited light, limited internet and the natural rhythm of mountain life.
-If this sounds like what you’re looking for — adventure, authenticity and respect — then you’re in the right place.
+We also value a spirit of adaptability.
+During the trek, you may share rooms, tents or vehicles, and conditions can be simple: limited electricity, limited internet and the natural rhythm of mountain life.
+If what you’re looking for is adventure, authenticity and respect, then you’re in the right place.

 If needed, we can assist you with how to get to Rishikesh and recommend hotels.
 For participants coming from outside the country, we can also schedule a video call to help with the visa process, flights, travel insurance, and other logistics.
 Please note that for foreigners, trekking permits are more expensive, so the final price may be slightly higher.

-Participants will receive a detailed gear list specifying what is provided (such as the tent, sleeping bag, sleeping mat, crampons if needed, and other shared equipment) and what you need to bring or rent, like a headlamp, trekking poles, hiking boots, or an appropriate jacket.
+Participants will receive a detailed gear list specifying what is provided (such as the tent, sleeping bag, sleeping mat, and other shared equipment) and what you need to bring or rent, like a headlamp, trekking poles, hiking boots, or an appropriate jacket.

 This preparation support ensures that you feel ready and comfortable throughout the entire experience.